Image Courtesy of Polyp.

 But Then What Do I Do With All The Money?

 Simple.
-We invest it automatically in a three-fund portfolio with very little fees that is guaranteed to outperform the majority of other investors.
+We invest it automatically in a three-fund portfolio with very little fees that is designed to capture the market returns.
 We follow Warren Buffet’s advice.
 We buy the whole haystack rather than trying to find the needle.

 The Exit Story